douglascraigschmidt/LiveLessons/Reactor/ex4/README.md

 # Getting Started

-This example shows how to use the Spring WebFlux framework together with Project Reactor to .
+This example shows how to use the Spring WebFlux framework together with Project Reactor to implement various types of backpressure strategies (e.g., ignore, buffer, error, latest, drop, and push/pull) between a publisher that runs as a micro-service in one process and produces a flux stream of random integers and a subscriber that runs in one or more threads in a different process and consumes this stream of integers.
 The following are the steps required to build and run this WebFlux project.

 1. Change directory to the Reactor/ex4 folder and run the following command from the shell: